mikemccracken/bundle-apache-processing-mapreduce/DEV-README.md

 # Component Services

-This bundle deploys five services on a total of seven units (for detailed information, including relation specifications, see each charm's DEV-README.md):
+This bundle deploys five services on a total of seven units for Apache Hadoop, and five more services for monitoring purposes.
+(for detailed information, including relation specifications, see each charm's DEV-README.md):